zulip/zulip-mobile/docs/howto/windows.md

    If you haven't used a Unix-based system, you will notice that nothing shows up while you are typing your password.
 This is normal and expected behavior.

-7. After setting up your username and password, run:
+7. After setting up your username and password, run at the WSL Bash prompt:

     `sudo apt update && sudo apt -y upgrade`